 While you’ve heard of broccoli, kale and spinach, you may be less familiar with grasses.

-I’m not talking about the type of grass you may have growing in your yard or your nearby park, but rather the young grass stage of wheat, barley, alfalfa and oat plants.
+I’m not talking about the type of grass you may have growing in your yard or neighborhood park but rather the young grass stages of wheat, barley, alfalfa and oat plants.